Investing for impact

 Partnerships are integral to the effective management of the Glenelg Hopkins catchment.
 Individuals, groups and organisations all have a role to play.
 When we coordinate our efforts, share knowledge and contribute resources, we increase our impact and derive stronger social, cultural and economic benefits for the community.
 We are investing in long-term change.

 Explore the sections below which outline funding sources, examples of current partnership projects, as well as projects requiring future investment.
 These projects demonstrate regional partnership priorities and strengthened coordination.
-They all contribute to the delivery of outcomes in this RCS.
+They all contribute to the delivery of outcomes in this Regional Catchment Strategy.

 Projects for investment

-The table below identifies potential projects and investment opportunities for the Glenelg Hopkins region.
-These opportunities reflect the region’s shared vision for integrated catchment management as well as strong partnerships and commitment to action.
+This section will be used to showcase potential projects and investment opportunities for the Glenelg Hopkins region.
+These opportunities will reflect the region’s shared vision for integrated catchment management as well as strong partnerships and commitment to action.

 The information displayed on this page will be regularly updated to reflect regional planning and potential projects in the region.